Vice Provost and Dean, Graduate Studies

-Jean-Pierre Delplanque is a Professor of Mechanical and Aerospace Engineering.
-He serves as Vice Provost and Dean - Graduate Studies.
-His research and educational activities focus on the multiscale modeling and numerical simulation of complex fluid and thermal processes and systems.
-Applications are interdisciplinary in nature, crossing the boundaries between mechanical, chemical, and biomedical engineering, and materials science, with specific examples ranging from the characterization of patient ventilator asynchrony in the critical care setting to additive manufacturing technologies.
-Professor Delplanque received a Ph.D. in Mechanical and Aerospace Engineering from UC Irvine.
+As a professor of Mechanical and Aerospace Engineering, his research and educational activities focus on the multi-scale modeling and numerical simulation of complex fluid and thermal processes and systems.
+Applications are interdisciplinary, crossing the boundaries between mechanical, chemical, and biomedical engineering, and materials science, with specific examples ranging from the characterization of patient ventilator asynchrony in the critical care setting to additive manufacturing technologies.

 Associate Dean, Graduate Students and Postdoctoral Scholars